 Brand identity is a strategic platform.
 It’s a document that defines the organization’s short- and long-term vision for the brand.
-It details the value system for the brand: what the brand stands for (“Truth, Justice, and the American Way” sort of thing) that is the moral compass or code of conduct within which decision related to the brand are made.
+It details the value system for the brand: what the brand stands for and the moral compass or code of conduct within which decision related to the brand are made.
 It’s the brand positioning: the relevant points of differentiation for the brand which enable target audiences to clearly see how the brand is different from others being considered.
 It defines the benefits consumers derive by using or engaging with the brand.
 It’s the authentic personality of the brand.
 It defines the marketing messaging which should be consistently delivered and reinforced over time.
 It also defines all the various points of brand interaction (internally and externally) and maps how those touch points should specifically be delivered.
 And, yes, it may also include the graphic identity for the brand if this doesn’t already exist: logo, packaging, signage, literature templates, color and font palettes, etc.

 It’s work to create an effective brand identity.
 But a successful brand — one that drives business success — requires the investment of resources to do this and do it right.
 At 34 North, that’s what we do.
 Onward!